ExpHP/dotfiles/notes/notes.md

 There is a utility called `flock` which atomically aquires a lockfile.
 Luckily it is avaiable on Komodo.

-However.... thankfully, I had the presence of mind to test it before using it:
+However.... thankfully, I had the presence of mind to test it before using it.

 **test-lockfile**
 ```bash